-Out With The Backup Kite: 2-Skewer Sode
+Out With the Backup Kite: 2-Skewer Sode

 At 60 meters (200 feet), out came the camera again for some more video.
 The orange-sailed Sode kite was flying about, experiencing wind speeds all over its comfort range.
 For a while it just sat up there, almost stationary, during a period of smoother breeze.

-2-Skewer Sode Rises And Falls
+2-Skewer Sode Rises and Falls

-A short and somewhat frustrating session yesterday as a very light breeze got even lighter.
+A short and somewhat frustrating session unfolded yesterday as a very light breeze got even lighter.
 With the 2-Skewer Sode on hand, light winds were covered.
 Or so I thought!
 When very light winds are combined with a lack of thermal activity (convection), no kite will stay up there.

 No less than four opportunities went by to video the kite flying with a passenger jet passing by in the same region of sky.
-Each time, the bright orange Sode was on the ground.
-Never-the-less, a number of short flights were obtained as I worked the 20 pound Dacron line in and out to maximize the flight time.
+Each time, the bright-orange sode was on the ground.
+Never-the-less, a number of short flights were obtained as I worked the 20-pound Dacron line in and out to maximize the flight time.
 The maximum height obtained was only 100 feet or so.

 First Time Out With New 2-Skewer Sode

 The new instructions for the 2-Skewer Sode are nearly complete.
-All that remains is to double-check the design in actual flight.
-Which was just as well on this occasion...
+All that remains is to double-check the design in actual flight—which was just as well on this occasion.

-The 2-leg bridle of the original 2-Skewer Sode kite had been replaced with a 3-leg one.
+The two-leg bridle of the original 2-Skewer Sode kite had been replaced with a three-leg one.
 The idea being that the bridle loop would allow for convenient trim changes, in case the kite pulled one way or the other under pressure.
 Hence one leg went to the vertical spar near the nose while the other two went to the lower horizontal spar, almost halfway out to the tips.

 I soon realized my mistake—the upper horizontal spar was free to flex much more than the lower one.
-At the risk of getting a little technical, dear reader, this meant the tips would often go to a higher angle of attack than the mid-section of the cambered 'wing' of the kite.
-A 'tip stall' on one side or the other would then be likely to happen.
-Result: a violent twist in the direction of the stalled tip.
+At the risk of getting a little technical, dear reader, this meant the tips would often go to a higher angle of attack than the mid-section of the cambered "wing" of the kite.
+A tip stall on one side or the other would then be likely to happen.
+Result—a violent twist in the direction of the stalled tip.

 It was handy that the bridle lines had not yet been fixed with glue.
 So it was easy to loosen and remove the lines from the lower horizontal spar.
 After attaching both lines to the vertical spar instead, I tried again with the resulting two-leg bridle.
 The extremely gusty wind conditions were not helpful, but this time the kite flew better.
 At least most flights were now measured in minutes rather than seconds!

-Near the ground the wind meter registered gusts to 12.8kph.
-However, medium level cloud was scooting past at a much faster rate.
+Near the ground, the wind meter registered gusts to 12.8 kph.
+However, medium-level cloud was scooting past at a much faster rate.
 Dense shadow alternated with bright sunshine too, so patches of rising and sinking air were everywhere.

 1-Skewer Sode Dusted Off

 With rather too much wind speed for most of my larger light-wind kites, it struck me that it wouldn't hurt to take out a little 1-Skewer kite for a change!
-So, several were put in the car - the Rok, Sode and Dopero, all with generous tails.
+So, several were put in the car: the rok, sode, and dopero, all with generous tails.

 An awkward landing dislodged the the upper horizontal spar's glued join with the vertical spar.
 On top of that, the UV-affected plastic sail cracked all the way back to the lower horizontal spar.
-A minute later, with a few carefully placed pieces of sticky tape in place, the Sode took to the air.
+A minute later, with a few carefully placed pieces of sticky tape in place, the sode took to the air.
 Surprisingly, it flew quite well!

 On just several meters of line, I took a number of videos.
 Just one will be selected to keep.

-After a few flights, the 20 pound Dacron line was let out to just over 30 meters (100 feet), to see what the tiny Sode would do.
+After a few flights, the 20-pound Dacron line was let out to just over 30 meters (100 feet), to see what the tiny sode would do.
 The damage and repairs had cut the top end of the kite's wind range considerably, but at times the wind speed was just enough to coax the tiny kite up to a 35 or 40 degree angle.
 The Dacron being a little on the heavy side for this kite, there was considerable sag in the line.